coleins/Enquest-Training/Training.md

-select employee payroll number, request date(date that you are applying the leave), leave name, from date,and to date leave days will auto generate you can adjust if it it a half day leave and which half it will take effect.
+select employee payroll number, request date(date that you are applying the leave), leave name, from date,and to date leave days will auto generate you can adjust if it is a half day leave and which half it will take effect.
 In this system there is the option to attach a document

 when you save and come back to the leave appplication module, you'll see the leave that has been applied.